10. Execution threads

 - the launched thread can return results to the launching thread.

 10.5.
-Concurrent access to shared resources
+Competing access to shared resources

 10.5.1.
 Unsynchronized concurrent access